Barvala-Baval: Administration

-Pareshbhai Dhaduk serves as Sarpanch of the Gram Panchayat (village civic body).
+Pareshbhai Dhaduk serves as the Sarpanch of the Gram Panchayat (village civic body).

 Economy

-The primary occupations are diamonds, Embroidery, Construction and agriculture.
+The primary occupations are diamonds, embroidery, construction and agriculture.

-Recently One of the largest nationalized bank of Saurashtra The Amreli Jilla Madhyasth Sahkari Bank Limited opened its 71st branch in Barvala-Baval.
+Recently, one of the largest nationalized banks of Saurashtra, The Amreli Jilla Madhyasth Sahkari Bank Limited opened its 71st branch in Barvala-Baval.

 Education

-There are a pay-centre primary school managed by state government and Shrimati M.L.Paghdal High School for secondary education.
+There is a pay-centre primary school managed by the state government and the Shrimati M.L.
+Paghdal High School for secondary education.

 Religion

-Majority population of village follow Hinduism.
+The majority population of the village follows Hinduism.
 Ramji Mandir is popular local temple.
-Dosapir Dargah is a religious place of Muslim community.and gangadhar mahadev temple is famous.
+Dosapir Dargah is a religious place of the Muslim community.
+Gangadhar Mahadev Temple, dedicated to Shiva, is famous.

 Transport

 The Vadiya-Devli Ancient Railway Station (Narrow Gauge) is nearby.

 Barvala-Baval is situated 60 km from Amreli (headquarters), 5 km from Vadiya, 35 km from Gondal, 80 km from Rajkot, 25 km from Virpur and 28 km from Jetpur.
 Nearby villages include Bantva-Devli, Morvada, Khakhriya, Santhali, Khadkhad and Sultanpur.